broxus/locklift/docs/src/pages/guides/debug-test-contracts.md

 ## Running Tests

-The testing process for your project contracts has been made easier with the advent of the [Proxy network](./../locklift-network/overview.md).
-By default, the framework selects the Proxy network as the testing environment when you run tests using Locklift.
+The testing process for your project contracts has been made easier with the advent of the [Locklift network](./../locklift-network/overview.md).
+By default, the framework selects the Locklift network as the testing environment when you run tests using Locklift.
 This feature eliminates the need to manually specify a network or initiate a local sandbox each time, thereby streamlining the testing procedure and saving you time.

 To run Mocha tests for your project contracts, use the `test` command: